Skip to content

 8. What fundamental principle underlies Christian unity?
 Explain.

 8 Jesus taught his followers a fundamental principle that underlies our unity.
 “All of you are brothers,” he said.
 (Read Matthew 23:8, 9.)
 Of course, one sense in which we are “brothers” is that all of us have descended from Adam.
 (Acts 17:26) But there is more.
 Jesus explained that his disciples were brothers and sisters because they recognized Jehovah as their heavenly Father.
 (Matt.
 12:50) In addition, they had become members of one large spiritual family, united by love and faith.
 Thus in their letters, the apostles often referred to fellow disciples as ‘brothers and sisters.’—Rom.
 1:13; 1 Pet.
-2:17; 1 John 3:13. *
+2:17; 1 John 3:13. a

 9, 10. (a) Why did the Jews not have reason for racial pride? (b) How did Jesus teach a lesson in overcoming racial prejudice?
 (See opening picture.)